×

 About this wheelchair accessible tour to the Fontainebleau Castle

-Discover a greater region by train during this eight-hour tour to the Fontainebleau Castle.
-Together with an English-speaking guide, who will pick you up from your accommodation in the center, you head to the Fontainebleau Castle about 45 minutes from the center of Paris.
+Discover a greater region during this eight-hour tour to the Fontainebleau Castle.
+Your private guide will meet you at your city center accommodation with private adapted transport, and together you head to the Fontainebleau Castle.
 Get to know this gorgeous castle up-close and get drawn back in time while listening to your guide’s stories and anecdotes.

 The Palace of Fontainebleau

-The famous palace of Fontainebleau, which deserved a spot on the Unesco World Heritage List, was the royal caste’s residence during the Middle Ages.
-It functioned as Francis I’s home in the 16th century, in the 19th, a chosen place of Napoleon Bonaparte, and it still draws crowds today.
+The famous palace of Fontainebleau, which deserved a spot on the Unesco World Heritage List, was the Royal Caste’s residence during the Middle Ages.
+It functioned as Francis I’s home in the 16th century, and was the chosen place of Napoleon Bonaparte in the 19th century.
+It still draws crowds today.
 A jewel of French art, the castle of Fontainebleau offers enthusiasts an exceptionally well-preserved heritage.

 What people say